open-contracting/kingfisher-collect/docs/contributing/index.rst

    -  The JSON data sometimes contains unescaped newline characters within strings.
    -  The number of results is limited to 10,000.

+If you need to use any class attributes from Scrapy – like `download_delay`, `download_timeout`, `user_agent` or `custom_settings` – add a comment to explain why the specific value was used.
+That way, it is easier to check whether these configurations are still needed in the future.

 Since there are many class attributes that control a spider's behavior, please put the class attributes in this order, including comments with class names:

 .. code-block:: python